-Whilst the Lee-on-the-Solent GC does not seek to prohibit those with a legitimate interest in filming or photographing children participating in sporting activities it recognises that such activity should take place within an appropriate policy framework.
+Whilst BCLGA does not seek to prohibit those with a legitimate interest in filming or photographing children participating in sporting activities it recognises that such activity should take place within an appropriate policy framework.

-This policy applies at any Lee-on-the-Solent GC event at which children under the age of 18 are participating.
+This policy applies at any BCLGA event at which children under the age of 18 are participating.